roseeDuMatin/flutter_lessons/README.md

 # Flutter Lessons

-## Lesson 2 : Learning about Scaffold widget
+## Lesson 2 : Learning about StatefulWidget

 In this lesson we are going to speak about:
+* StatefulWidget
-* Scaffold
+* State handling
-* BottomNavigationBar
+* Using BottomNavigationBar with state
-* FloatingActionButton
-* AppBAr

 ## Expected result